geocommons/geocoder/README.txt

-You will need as much free disk space to run rebuild_cluster as the database takes up, because the process essentially reconstructs the database in a new file, with the tables sorted by their relevant indexed columns, and then it renames the new database over top of the old.
+You will need as much free disk space to run rebuild_cluster as the database takes up, because the process essentially reconstructs the database in a new file, and then it renames the new database over top of the old.

 == Running the unit tests